So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 Where the desert collides with the sea – that’s Cabo.

-Endless cactus-studded desert dunes are coupled with clear azure waters, set against a backdrop of rugged mountain peaks.
+Rolling cactus-studded desert dunes are coupled with clear azure waters, set against a backdrop of rugged mountain peaks.

 Unique rock formations catch the eye.
 Like the Arch and Land’s End.